team

 Javiera Godoy

-Javiera is an Interim Senior Programme Manager with the Global Development Initiative at Centre for Public Impact.
+Javiera is a Programme Manager with the Global Development Initiative at the Centre for Public Impact.

 She joined the CPI team in 2022.